sh-dv/hat.sh/README.md

 - **Safari** on iOS and macOS
 - **Edge** on Windows

-Safari and Mobile browsers are limited to 1GB files, due to lack of support with server-worker fetch api.
+Safari and Mobile browsers are limited to single 1GB files, due to lack of support with server-worker fetch api.

 <br>